This service is not for emergency care. For urgent medical care call emergency 000 (Triple Zero) or go to an emergency department at a hospital.

 We currently do not offer Telehealth video appointments.

 Telehealth was introduced in response to the Coronavirus (COVID-19) pandemic.
-This service has now been extended to 31st March 2021.
+Restricted Telehealth phone services have now been extended to the 31st December 2021.

 Telehealth consultations will continue to help regular patients of this medical centre access non-urgent but essential healthcare from their home.
-This will support social (physical) distancing, quarantine and self-isolation policies to reduce the risk of COVID-19 exposure and spread.
-Refer to this MBS Telehealth Fact Sheet or the RACGP Fact Sheet for more information.
+This will support public health policies to help reduce the risk of COVID-19 exposure and spread.

 Common conditions appropriate for a Telehealth phone consultation include: